 How to choose the best kibble for my Bully XXL?

 Opt for a formula rich in omega-3 fatty acids, animal proteins, and without excess cereals.
-A glance at the ingredient list, avoiding artificial additives, will guide your choice.
+A glance at the ingredient list, avoiding artificial additives, guides your choice.

 Should I fear heat strokes?